swansonk14/admet_ai/README.md

 ### Python module

 ADMET predictions can be made using the `predict` function in the `admet_ai` Python module, as illustrated below.
-Note: A GPU is used by default if available.

 ```python
 from admet_ai import ADMETModel